Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 2

 The idea is that our MSLP, when evaluated with initial memory containing $Y(g,1,1)$, should output final memory containing $Y(w,u_1,u_2)$ with $g=u_1wu_2$ the Bruhat decomposition of $g$.
 In other words, our algorithm initialises $w:=g$, $u_1:=1$ and $u_2:=1$ and multiplies $w$, $u_1$ and $u_2$ by the transvections necessary to render $g=u_1wu_2$ with $w$ monomial and $u_1,u_2$ lower unitriangular.

-As for the simpler examples considered in the previous section, here for the sake of presentation we do not write down explicit MSLP {\em instructions}, but instead determine the cost of Algorithm~\ref{alg:TaylorFull} while keeping track of the number of elements that an MSLP for this algorithm would need to keep in memory at any given time.
+As for the simpler examples considered in the previous section, here to keep the presentation clear we do not write down explicit MSLP {\em instructions}, but instead determine the cost of Algorithm~\ref{alg:TaylorFull} while keeping track of the number of elements that an MSLP for this algorithm would need to keep in memory at any given time.
 We prove the following.

 \begin{Pro} Let $q=p^f$ with $p$ prime and $f \geq 1$, let $d$ be an odd integer with $d \geq 3$, and set $b=f+18$ and

 There exists a $b$-MSLP, $S$, of length at most $\lambda$ such that if $S$ is evaluated with memory containing the list $Y(g,1,1)$ as in~\eqref{eq:gens} then $S$ outputs memory containing $Y(w,u_1,u_2)$ with $g=u_1wu_2$ the Bruhat decomposition of~$g$. \end{Pro}